India

 Withdrawal of small outstanding direct tax demands

-In the Interim Budget 2024-25, the Finance Minister announced withdrawal of petty, non-verified, non-reconciled or disputed tax demands under the Income-tax Act, 1961, Wealth-tax Act, 1957 and Gift-tax Act, 1958 (relevant Act).
-To bring this into effect, the CBDT has issued an order broadly providing below guidelines/ conditions based on which the tax demands will be withdrawn.
+In the Interim Budget 2024-25, the Finance Minister announced withdrawal of petty, non-verified, non-reconciled, or disputed tax demands under the Income-tax Act, 1961, Wealth-tax Act, 1957 and Gift-tax Act, 1958 (relevant Act).
+To bring this into effect, the CBDT has issued an order broadly providing the following guidelines/conditions based on which the tax demands will be withdrawn:

-• The monetary limit of outstanding tax demands (which are outstanding as on 31 January 2024 under the relevant Acts) which are to be remitted or extinguished are as follows:
+- The monetary limit of outstanding tax demands (which are outstanding as on 31 January 2024 under the relevant Acts) that are to be remitted or extinguished are as follows:

-• The tax demands will include principal amount of tax, interest, surcharge, cess, penalty or fee levied under the relevant Acts.
-However, remission/ extinguishment of outstanding demands qua a particular taxpayer cannot exceed the maximum ceiling limit of INR 100,000 and any demand entry exceeding the individual monetary limit will not form part of the maximum ceiling limit;
+- The tax demands will include the principal amount of tax, interest, surcharge, cess, penalty, or fee levied under the relevant Acts.
+However, remission/extinguishment of outstanding demands qua a particular taxpayer cannot exceed the maximum ceiling limit of INR 100,000 and any demand entry exceeding the individual monetary limit will not form part of the maximum ceiling limit.

-• The demand waived will not be regarded as income of the taxpayer and hence no additional tax liability will arise in the hands of the taxpayer pursuant to remission or waiver of tax demands.
+- The demand waived will not be regarded as income of the taxpayer, and no additional tax liability will arise in the hands of the taxpayer pursuant to remission or waiver of tax demands.